-&lt;sup>1 The CRD IV legislation consists of: Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (Capital Requirements Regulation ("CRR") and Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (CRD).
+1 The CRD IV legislation consists of: Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (Capital Requirements Regulation ("CRR") and Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (CRD).

 requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (Capital Requirements Regulation ("CRR") in December 2016 to apply from 31 December 2017.
-The implementation of the new international standards in the EU will be made via an amendment to the existing disclosure requirements in the CRR, in particular through a legislative proposal by the European Commission published in November 2016 and currently being considered by the European Parliament and Council of EU.
+These guidelines were updated on 7 June 2017 in order to specify and explain which information on liquidity coverage ratio ("LCR") is required to be disclosed for the purpose of Article 435(1)(f) of the CRR.
+Further amendements to the existing disclosure requirements are expected to be implemented through a legislative proposal by the European Commission published in November 2016 which is currently being considered by the European Parliament and Council of EU.2